mochristman/Morgan-Christman/content/home/welcome.md

 ---

-Most of childhood was spent at gymnastics and diving practice, collecting grasshoppers and butterflies, and playing in the woods in Schwenksville, PA.
-For college, I moved to Granville, Ohio, the adorable town on the hill, where I worked as a greenhouse assistant and animal caretaker for the Biology Department.
+Most of my childhood was spent at gymnastics and diving practice, collecting grasshoppers and butterflies, and playing in the woods in Schwenksville, PA.

+For my undergraduate, I attended Denison University - the college on the hill, where I worked as a greenhouse assistant and animal caretaker for the Biology Department.
+During this time, I expanded my love of nature by participating in research projects on the "Comparative study of insect diversity at three successional landscapes" in Ohio and the "Influence of ecotourism on Allen’s Cay rock iguanas" in the Bahamas.

 Currently I am living in Logan, Utah while attending Utah State University.
 In my free time, I like traveling to national parks as well as hiking and going to the dog park with my mischevious pitbull, Carlton.
 I also spend a great deal of time at the boxing gym training and coaching.